Impact of the COVID-19 pandemic on the meat industry in the United States: Overall impact

-By April 23, there were more than 3,400 reported positive cases in meatpacking facilities in 62 plants in 23 states.
+By April 23, 2020, there were more than 3,400 reported positive cases in meatpacking facilities in 62 plants in 23 states.
 By May 1, a tally of meatpacking and processed food plants (including bakeries and dairy plants) counted over 99 facilities with confirmed cases of COVID-19 and over 6,800 workers who had tested positive, with 25 deaths.
 As April ended, the Centers for Disease Control and Prevention issued a report stating that by April 27, at least 4,913 meat and poultry plant workers had COVID-19.
 Cases were reported in 115 plants located in 19 states, and at least 20 people had died.

-Sociologist Lourdes Gouveia, University of Nebraska Omaha, who has "studied the meatpacking industry for three decades", said the outbreaks revealed longstanding dangerous conditions that meatpackers face at work.
+Sociologist Lourdes Gouveia said the outbreaks revealed longstanding dangerous conditions that meatpackers face at work.

 Impact on food supply

 Christine McCracken, a meat analyst at worldwide agricultural financial institution Rabobank, said that U.S. meat production had declined 20% by late April 2020, and predicted that wholesale meat prices would rise.
 She said that especially popular items like ground beef were likely to increase in price at the retail level.
 An investigation by USA Today and the Midwest Center for Investigative Reporting concluded that by April 21, "coronavirus infections had spread in at least 48 U.S. meatpacking plants, sickening more than 2,200 people and killing 17," and that "The outbreaks also have prompted the closure of at least 17 facilities."
-The damage the COVID-19 pandemic brought to the meatpacking industry was unexpected, which resulted in a sharp reduction of meat processing and capacity reduction of meatpacking companies.

-According to a report in The New York Times, the coronavirus pandemic "has revealed how these plants are becoming the weakest link in the nation’s food supply chain, posing a serious challenge to meat production."
+According to a report in The New York Times, the coronavirus pandemic "has revealed how these plants are becoming the weakest link in the nation's food supply chain, posing a serious challenge to meat production."
 Julie Niederhoff, an associate professor of supply chain management at Syracuse University, said that "Slaughterhouses are a critical bottleneck in the system".
-Speaking for the meat industry, Smithfield CEO Kenneth Sullivan said that "it is impossible to keep our grocery stores stocked if our plants are not running," adding that "These facility closures will also have severe, perhaps disastrous, repercussions for many in the supply chain, first and foremost our nation’s livestock farmers."
+Speaking for the meat industry, Smithfield CEO Kenneth Sullivan said that "it is impossible to keep our grocery stores stocked if our plants are not running," adding that "These facility closures will also have severe, perhaps disastrous, repercussions for many in the supply chain, first and foremost our nation's livestock farmers."